 - Low-fat dairy: Great source of protein (think cottage cheese, yogurt, skim milk…).

 - Brazil nuts: Rich in selenium, a mineral that has been shown to be important for hair health.

-Aside from the foods we eat, stress is a common contributer to hair loss so a once a week yoga class may go a long way, especially in combination with a diet loaded up on the aformentioned foods.
+Aside from the foods we eat, stress is a common contributor to hair loss so a once a week yoga class may go a long way, especially in combination with a diet loaded up on the aforementioned foods.